PakitoSec/cyvest/README.md

 - Protection is preserved during investigation merges
 - Can be marked SAFE by threat intel sources (e.g., whitelists, reputation databases)

+SAFE checks:
+- Automatically inherit SAFE level when linked to SAFE observables (if all other observables are ≤ SAFE)
+- Can still upgrade to higher levels when NOTABLE/SUSPICIOUS/MALICIOUS observables are linked

 ## Examples

 See the `examples/` directory for complete examples: